 ““I am the true vine, and My Father is the vinedresser.
 Every branch in Me that does not bear fruit, He takes away; and every branch that bears fruit, He prunes it so that it may bear more fruit.
 You are already clean because of the word which I have spoken to you.
 Remain in Me, and I in you.
 Just as the branch cannot bear fruit of itself but must remain in the vine, so neither can you unless you remain in Me.
 I am the vine, you are the branches; the one who remains in Me, and I in him bears much fruit, for apart from Me you can do nothing.
 If anyone does not remain in Me, he is thrown away like a branch and dries up; and they gather them and throw them into the fire, and they are burned.
 If you remain in Me, and My words remain in you, ask whatever you wish, and it will be done for you.
 My Father is glorified by this, that you bear much fruit, and so prove to be My disciples.
 Just as the Father has loved Me, I also have loved you; remain in My love.
 If you keep My commandments, you will remain in My love; just as I have kept My Father’s commandments and remain in His love.
 These things I have spoken to you so that My joy may be in you, and that your joy may be made full.””
 John 15:1-11

 What does it mean to abide in Christ?
 Some of the standard answers to this question include maintaining a relationship with Jesus, remaining dependent on Him, being in God’s word regularly, praying regularly, having regular fellowship with other believers, bearing fruit, obeying God’s word, participating in worship, church attendance, service, giving, etc. These are all correct answers, and there are many others, but it is possible to do these things and not actually be abiding in Christ.
 These activities can become a list of things we do to check off.
 We can find ourselves doing these things but realize we do not have an intimate, daily, minute by minute relationship with Jesus.
 How do we abide in Christ?
-What does this mean?
+What does it mean to “abide in Him”?

 One way to get a better understanding of this passage is to look at the parable of the sower.